[To IT salesmen] Think of engineers as national idols!

 Shinji Nakauchi

-After graduating from culinary school, he worked as a chef at a restaurant for two and a half years.
+After graduating from a culinary school, I worked as a chef in a restaurant for two and a half years.

-He then worked in sales for 11 years in the financial industry.
+Following that, I spent 11 years in sales in the financial industry.

-She joined Beyond in 2013 and currently serves in the technical sales department and administration department.
+I joined Beyond in 2013 and currently hold positions in both the Technical Sales Department and the Management Department.

 Certification: AWS Certified Cloud Practitioner